 LANDac is an open network and collaborates with many external partners, besides the eleven main partners.
 We have collaborated with a variety of organizations, e.g. in the short-term research projects, PhD research and the Summerschool.
 A non-exhaustive list of external partners, with links to their websites, is provided here:

-LANDac chairs
+LANDac chair

 Dr Gemma van der Haar (Wageningen University and Research, chair group Sociology of Development and Change)